pmunts/muntsos/README.txt

        a system programming language, a more robust alternative to C. As a student and beginning software engineer, I spent real money on at least three different Modula-2 compilers for DOS.
        Some platform modules and test programs have been moved from libsimpleio to muntsos/examples/modula2/.

+     * 13 January 2024 -- Upgraded libcurl to 8.5.0.
+Upgraded libnl to
+       3.9.0.
+Took advantage of the opportunity to fix the cross-tool package dependency chains.
+Now if you remove the gcc package, all the corresponding free pascal compiler and library packages will be removed as well.

 Quick Setup Instructions for the Impatient